mechpen/bank/README.md

   - concurrency test

-The durability test is done by starting the server with an older version of database file, then check that all missed transactions are restored.
+The durability test is done by starting the server with an older version of the database file, then check that all missed transactions are restored.

 ## Performance

 The bottleneck of the system is at appending to the WAL file, which depends on hard disk IO speed.
-On the server it can get 1316.93 transaction per second.
+On the server it can get 1316.93 transaction per second with default options.

 ## Future Improvements

   1. security -- currently no authentication nor authorization,
   2. asyncio -- bottleneck is not here, but asyncio is cool,
-  3. dynamically resizing hash table based on number of conflicts,
+  3. dynamically resizing user hash table based on number of conflicts,
   4. user session control -- timeout connection and etc,
   5. WAL rotation